aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to MD in C++ Applications" h2="Convert XPS to MD in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to MD conversion is a useful process for many reasons.
+XPS is a fixed-layout document format that is not supported by many applications, while MD is a widely used format for text documents.
+Converting XPS to MD allows users to open and edit the document in any application that supports the MD format.
+Additionally, MD documents are much smaller in size than XPS documents, making them easier to store and share.

-Converting XPS to MD in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to MD.
+<h2>How Aspose.Total Helps for XPS to MD Conversion</h2>
+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy to convert XPS to MD.
+The process is simple and straightforward, requiring only two steps.
+First, you can export XPS to XLSX using Aspose.PDF for C++.
+Then, you can use Aspose.Cells for C++ to convert XLSX to MD.
+Aspose.Total for C++ is a reliable and efficient solution for XPS to MD conversion, allowing users to quickly and easily convert their documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}